cloudmesh-cmd3/cmd3/doc/source/manual.rst

-Many times you may want to provide some better location for your plugins such as system wide installed blugins, or plugins maintained in your user environment rather than the current path.
+Many times you may want to provide some better location for your plugins such as system wide installed plugins, or plugins maintained in your user environment rather than the current path.
 For this reason we provide the following examples.

 Reading plugins from your local instalation